ajgallego/Clustering-based-k-Nearest-Neighbor/README.md

-The code for this repository was used for the next publication.
-If you found this code useful please cite our paper:
+The code of this repository was used for the following publication.
+If you find this code useful please cite our paper:

 ```
 @article{Gallego2017,